Severe Weather Statement issued for Cloud, Ottawa by NWS - NewsBreak

 Severe Weather Statement issued for Cloud, Ottawa by NWS

-Effective: 2021-08-10 21:03:00 CDT Expires: 2021-08-10 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cloud; Ottawa A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR NORTHWESTERN OTTAWA AND CLOUD COUNTIES At 902 PM CDT, a severe thunderstorm was located 5 miles southeast of Scottsville, moving northeast at 35 mph.
-HAZARD...Two inch hail and 60 mph wind gusts.
+Effective: 2021-08-10 20:49:00 CDT Expires: 2021-08-10 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cloud; Ottawa A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR NORTHWESTERN OTTAWA AND CLOUD COUNTIES At 847 PM CDT, a severe thunderstorm was located over Simpson, moving northeast at 40 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Trained weather spotters.
-At 850 PM CDT trained spotters reported baseball size hail 4 miles north of Asherville.
+At 844 PM CDT trained spotters reported ping pong ball size hail 3 miles south of Beloit.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
 Locations impacted include Concordia, Glasco, Delphos, Jamestown and Aurora.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0